cunni319/plasma_GCA_2023/README.md

 >linear_modeling_active_and_controls.ipynb

 This script uses the quantile normalized data as well as the clinical and demographic data to build linear regression models between Active GCA patients and Healthy controls.
+Marginal linear regression models were run on six clinical and demographic variables between Active GCA and Healthy controls.
+Variables with linear regression model *P*-values < 0.05 were identified as significant confounders and included in the full multiple linear regression models.
+In the full multiple linear regression models, the *P*-value from the study group variable was used to identify differentially abundant proteins between Active GCA and Healthy controls.
+A threshold of *P* < 0.01 was applied to all plasma proteins for significance.

 The Physician's Global Assessment (PGA) is a commonly used GCA measurement for disease severity in patients.

 # Installation